Cumulus oophorus

-The cumulus oophorus, (discus proligerus), is a cluster of cells that surround the oocyte both in the ovarian follicle and after ovulation.
+The cumulus oophorus (discus proligerus) is a cluster of cells that surround the oocyte both in the ovarian follicle and after ovulation.
 In the antral follicle, it may be regarded as an extension of the membrana granulosa.
 The innermost layer of these cells is the corona radiata.

 This layer of cells must be penetrated by spermatozoa for fertilization to occur.

 Functions

 Functions of the cumulus oophorus include coordination of follicular development and oocyte maturation.
 Mechanisms of the latter include stimulation of amino acid transport and sterol biosynthesis and regulation of oocyte gene transcription.

 It also provides energy substrates for oocyte meiotic resumption and promotes glycolysis.

 Cumulus oophorus cells contribute heavily to the maturation and eventual fertilization of an oocyte.
-As a follicle grows in size and the antrum develops, more layers of cumulus oophorus cells accumulate around the oocyte to aid in the acrosome reaction and sperm penetration into the oocyte.
+As a follicle grows in size and the antrum develops, more layers of cumulus oophorus cells accumulate around the oocyte to aid in the acrosome reaction that enables the sperm to penetrate into the oocyte.
 The proximity between the cumulus oophorus cells and the oocyte favors bidirectional communication, which is vital for oocyte development.